-If you don’t like the idea of a private insurance company administering your Medicare benefits, Medicare supplements may be the right choice for you.
+If you don’t like the idea of a private insurance company administering your Medicare benefits, Medicare supplements in Bellevue, Washington, could be the right choice for you.

 There are two options for beneficiaries that are looking for a lower premium option with a higher deductible.

 Plan N is the most cost-effective plan option.
-Medicare Plan N gives the perfect balance of affordable premium with comprehensive coverage.
+Medicare Plan N gives the perfect balance of affordable premiums with comprehensive coverage.

 Plan G is the most popular plan for beneficiaries new to Medicare.

-Medicare Plan G offers the highest level of coverage available for people that started Medicare in 2020 or later.
-When enrolled in this plan, you are responsible for the Medicare Part B deductible.
+Medicare Plan G offers the highest coverage level available for people who started Medicare in 2020 or later.
+You are responsible for the Medicare Part B deductible when enrolled in this plan.

 Plan F has been the most comprehensive plan in the market for many years.
-You must have been eligible for Medicare prior to 2020 in order to enroll in Plan F. When you choose this plan option you’ll pay nothing out of pocket when you use the plan.
+You must have been eligible for Medicare before 2020 to enroll in Plan F. When you choose this plan option; you’ll pay nothing out of pocket when you use the plan.

-There are two options beneficiaries have that prefer low premium and high deductible options.
-These plans are essentially the same, Plans HDG and HDF are assigned the same deductible annually.
+Beneficiaries have two options: low premium and high deductible options.
+These plans are essentially the same.
+Plans HDG and HDF are assigned the same deductible annually.